On the Impact of Channel Aging and Doppler-Affected Clutter on OFDM ISAC Systems: introduction

 The remainder of this article is organized as follows: Section \ref{sys mod sec} shows the system model of the investigated monostatic \ac{OFDM} \ac{ISAC} network.
-Section \ref{cov mod sec} provides the models for the UEs' channels space and time covariances as well as a full characterization of the clutter second-order statistics.
+Section \ref{cov mod sec} \review{provides the models for the UE's channel space and time covariances, a full characterization of the clutter second-order statistics, and the proposed non-separable robustness analysis }.
 Section \ref{ch est sec} presents the proposed aging-aware \ac{MMSE} channel estimator, giving a statistical characterization of its channel estimate and channel estimation error.
-Section \ref{sec pipeline} presents the proposed radar signal processing pipeline, starting from the clutter covariance estimators in \ref{sec pipeline}-A. Section \ref{sec prec} then shows the precoding techniques implemented in the article, consisting of MMSE precoders \cite{marzetta2016fundamentals} for the communication streams and Communication null-space projected beamsweeping for the sensing stream.
+Section \ref{sec pipeline} presents the proposed pre-detection radar processing pipeline, starting from the clutter covariance estimators in \ref{sec pipeline}-A. Section \ref{sec prec} then shows the precoding techniques implemented in the article, consisting of MMSE precoders \cite{marzetta2016fundamentals} for the communication streams and null-space projected beamsweeping for the sensing stream.
 Finally, Section \ref{num res} showcases the performance of the proposed channel estimator and radar pipeline.